 Rick graduated with honors from the University of Washington with a BA in economics and minor in Middle Eastern studies.
 He has worked in a variety of fields, including as an economics research intern for The Delma Institute, a freelance website developer for Central Data Corporation, and a sales consultant in rural Texas for Vivint Inc. He is fluent in Armenian, and has formally studied Arabic, Turkish, and French.

-Christine brings 16 years of higher education experience to her positions at SAIS, where she provides operational leadership and guidance to two flagship research institutions.
-In these capacities, she oversees strategic planning and program development.
-In addition, Christine designs, plans, and directs seminars, workshops, and professional development activities for the SAIS community and external stakeholders.
-Holding a unique position as the associate and assistant director of two research institutions, she identifies and initiates opportunities for cross-departmental program collaboration throughout SAIS.
+Christine is the associate director of the Foreign Policy Institute and the assistant director of the Philip Merrill Center for Strategic Studies at the Johns Hopkins School of Advanced International Studies (SAIS).
+She oversees strategic planning and program development, manages research portfolios, and counsels senior fellows on internal and external engagement, financial management, and future initiatives.
+In addition, Christine designs and executes seminars, workshops, and professional development activities for the SAIS community and external stakeholders.
+Holding a unique position as the associate and assistant director of two flagship research institutions, she identifies and initiates opportunities for cross-departmental program collaboration throughout SAIS.

 Prama Verma is the program assistant for the Foreign Policy Institute at Johns Hopkins SAIS, where she provides support to FPI’s fellows and the institute’s programming.
 She also volunteers for an anti-trafficking organization and a South Asian American group.